Tulip-Dev/tulip/doc/user/workspace.rst

 These settings will alter the initial histogram by adapting the discrete intervals used.

-* *Background color*: changes the background color.
+* **Background color**: changes the background color.

-* *Uniform quantification*: adapts the intervals on the X axis to obtain a uniform quantification on the Y axis.
+* **Uniform quantification**: adapts the intervals on the X axis to obtain a uniform quantification on the Y axis.

-* *Cumulative frequencies histogram*: cumulates the values obtained from one interval to the next.
+* **Cumulative frequencies histogram**: cumulates the values obtained from one interval to the next.

-* *Number of histogram bins*: controls in how many intervals the X axis repartition is distributed.
+* **Number of histogram bins**: controls in how many intervals the X axis repartition is distributed.

-* *Resulting bin width*: indicates the width of the intervals on the X axis.
+* **Resulting bin width**: indicates the width of the small intervals on the X axis.

+* **Show graph edges above histogram**: displays the edges existing between each bin.

-* *X axis tick count*: indicates the number of tick marks displayed along the X axis
+* **X axis - tick count**: indicates the number of tick marks displayed along the X axis

+* **X axis - use custom range**: indicates a specific range of values along the X axis

-* *X axis logscale*: applies a logarithm scale on the X axis.
+* **X axis - use log scale**: applies a logarithm scale on the X axis.

-* *Y axis tick step*: indicates the step between 2 tick marks along the Y axis
+* **Y axis - tick step**: indicates the step between 2 tick marks along the Y axis

+* **Y axis - use custom range**: indicates a specific range of values along the Y axis

-* *Y axis logscale*: applies a logarithm scale on the Y axis.
+* **Y axis - use log scale**: applies a logarithm scale on the Y axis.

-* *Show graph edges above histogram*: displays the edges existing between each bin.

 .. _workspace_histogram_toolbar: